Preventing Respiratory Infections in Rats

 Severe Respiratory Distress

-Dexamethasone (1–2 mg/kg) steroid when given at the first signs of laboured breathing in rats alongside dual antibiotics.
-Has saved rats from euthanasia and could give your rat a real chance at recovery, even when all hope seems lost.
+Dexamethasone (1–2 mg/kg) steroid when given at the first signs of labored breathing in rats alongside dual antibiotics.
+This has saved rats from euthanasia and could give your rat a real chance at recovery, even when all hope seems lost.

 Comments